rawsyntax/rawsyntax.github.com/source/_posts/2012-02-14-learn-emacs-how-to-break-bad-habits.markdown

 Almost a year ago I found myself with an ever growing emacs problem.
 My config files had grown out of control.
 They were a huge mess and impossible to manage.
-Even thoough I was using version control my config still had lots of local changes and files that weren't tracked at all.
+Even though I was using version control my config still had lots of local changes and files that weren't tracked at all.
 And my github repo was never up to date.
 I was in need of a fresh emacs config.
 I needed organization and simplicity.